SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: Experimental Validation

 \subsection{Temporal probing with MS-TCN}

-We further evaluate our learned features in a temporal probing setting using a Multi-Stage Temporal Convolutional Network (MS-TCN) head~\citep{farha2019ms}), which models long-range dependencies across full videos.
-This experiment complements linear probing by testing whether frozen backbone features can support a temporal head that captures procedure-level dynamics.
-We conduct this analysis in the full-shot regime across the three surgical phase recognition benchmarks, training the MS-TCN on frame-level features extracted from each backbone.
+We further evaluate our learned features in a temporal probing setting using a Multi-Stage Temporal Convolutional Network (MS-TCN) head~\citep{farha2019ms}, which models long-range dependencies across full videos.
+This experiment complements linear probing by testing whether frozen backbone features can support a temporal head capable of capturing procedure-level dynamics.
+Because temporal modeling requires not only frame-level classification but also coherent and well-aligned segment boundaries, we assess both frame-level metrics (video-wise Accuracy and macro-video-wise F1) and temporal segmentation metrics (Segmental F1@$\{10, 25, 50\}$), following prior work in temporal segmentation~\citep{lea2017temporal, zhang2023surgical}.
+We conduct this analysis in the full-shot regime across the three surgical phase recognition benchmarks.
+MS-TCN is trained on frame-level features extracted from each backbone, ensuring a consistent comparison across models.
+Additional details are provided in Section~\ref{sec:temporal_details} in the Appendix.

-\textbf{Results.} Table~\ref{tab:temporal_probing} shows that SurgCLIP achieves the highest performance on Cholec80, AutoLaparo, and GraSP phases, confirming that its representations transfer effectively to temporal models.
+\textbf{Results.} Table~\ref{tab:temporal_probing} shows that SurgCLIP achieves the highest F1 and Accuracy performance on Cholec80 and AutoLaparo, while SurgCLIP$_{(\beta)}$ attains the best overall performance in GraSP, confirming that our learned representations transfer effectively to temporal models.
 On Cholec80 and AutoLaparo, MS-TCN probing provides additional gains compared to 32-frame linear probing, highlighting the value of extended temporal context for these datasets.
 In contrast, on GraSP phase recognition, temporal probing does not surpass linear probing.
-This can be attributed to two dataset-specific factors: (1) GraSP contains long idle or non-informative intervals between annotated phases, which weakens the temporal consistency in video squences, and (2) the limited number of full-length videos reduces the effective sample size for video-level training, whereas frame-wise linear probing mitigates this constraint.
-Comparing variants, SurgCLIP pre-trained on SurgLaVi-$\beta$ performs competitively and even surpasses the model pre-trained on full dataset on the GraSP phase task.
-We potentially attribute this to the higher proportion of prostatectomy procedures in SurgLaVi-$\beta$ (Fig.~\ref{distribution}), which improves transferability to the GraSP domain.
-Finally, we observe that CLIP and MedSigLIP have exactly the same performance on GraSP, both resulting in very low F1-scores.
-This suggests that their features provide insufficient signal for video-level workflow modeling, leading the MS-TCN to predict nearly constant class distributions.
+We attribute this to two dataset-specific factors: (1) GraSP contains long idle or non-informative intervals between annotated phases, which weakens the temporal consistency within videos; and (2) the limited number of full-length videos reduces the effective sample size for video-level training, whereas frame-wise linear probing mitigates this limitation.